jsalsus/countdown_timer/README.md

 ## Features

 * **Custom Timer Input**: set your countdown duration in seconds.
-* **Exit Mid Timer**: you can exit the program by pressing the letter 'q' on your keyboard when the countdown is running
+* **Exit Mid Timer**: you can exit the program by pressing the letter `q` on your keyboard when the countdown is running

 ## How to Run